sai2619/Federated-learning-on-Clustered-Sampling-using-MNIST-dataset/README.md

 ## Code Structure
 - `main_code.py`: Main script containing the implementation of the clustering and sampling methods.
 Here the `main_code.py` refers to `clustered-sampling-results-visualization.ipynb`.
 - `utils.py`: Utility functions used in the main code.
-Here `utils.py` refers to
+Here `utils.py` refers to `clustered-sampling-mnist-csv-dataset.ipynb`.
 - `exp1/`: Directory containing experimental data and results.

 ## Prerequisites